failedxyz/easyctf/20xx/description.md

-What is this file saying?
-Help me.
+My friend sent me this file and told me to git gud.